jhogan/core/README.md

     gunicorn --bind unix:/run/carapacian.com/c13fa8ce.sock --reload --timeout 0 'www:application()'

 This command will create the socket file `c13fa8ce.sock`.
-Note you may need to change the socket's group or owner to give NGINX access to it, e.g.:
+Note you may need to change the socket's group to give NGINX access to it, e.g.:

-    chown www-data:www-data /run/carapacian.com/c13fa8ce.sock
+    chown www-data /run/carapacian.com/c13fa8ce.sock

+You can do this without using `sudo` if your user account is in the same group as the group specified (i.e. `www-data`).

 You should now be able to use `curl` to access the socket from a special URL through the reverse proxy, e.g.: